paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 **(b) Certifications and reports at phase 3** Not later than 15 days after the date on which the Nuclear Weapons Council approves phase 3 of the joint nuclear weapons life cycle for the W93 nuclear weapon—

-(1) the Administrator shall certify to the congressional defense committees that—
+(1) the Administrator shall provide to the congressional defense committees a briefing that includes certifications that—— 11 So in original.

   (A) phases 1 through 5 of the joint nuclear weapons life cycle for the weapon will employ, at a minimum, the same best practices and will provide Congress with the same level of programmatic insight as exists under the phase 6.X process for life extension programs; and

   (B) the proposed design for the weapon can be carried out within estimated schedule and cost objectives; and

-(2) the Commander of the United States Strategic Command shall submit to the congressional defense committees a report containing the requirements for weapon quantity and composition by type for the sub-surface ballistic nuclear (SSBN) force, including such requirements planned for the 15-year period following the date of the report, including any planned life extensions, retirements, or alterations.
+(2) the Commander of the United States Strategic Command shall submit to the congressional defense committees a report containing, or provide to such committees a briefing on, the requirements for weapon quantity and composition by type for the sub-surface ballistic nuclear (SSBN) force, including such requirements planned for the 15-year period following the date of the report or briefing, as the case may be, including any planned life extensions, retirements, or alterations.

 **(c) Waivers** Subsections (a) and (b) may be waived during a period of war declared by Congress after January 1, 2021.

 **(d) Joint nuclear weapons life cycle defined** In this section, the term “joint nuclear weapons life cycle” has the meaning given that term in [section 2538b of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2538b).

+### Statutory Notes

+#### Amendments
+2022—Subsec. (a)(2)(A).
+Pub.
+L. 117–263, § 3131(a)(1), substituted “provide to the congressional defense committees a briefing on a plan” for “submit to the congressional defense committees a plan” in introductory provisions.

+Subsec. (b)(1).
+Pub.
+L. 117–263, § 3131(a)(2)(A), substituted “provide to the congressional defense committees a briefing that includes certifications that—” for “certify to the congressional defense committees that” in introductory provisions.

+Subsec. (b)(2).
+Pub.
+L. 117–263, § 3131(a)(2)(B), inserted “, or provide to such committees a briefing on,” after “a report containing” and “or briefing, as the case may be” after “date of the report”.

 <a id="section-2541"></a>